spatie/period/README.md

 On top of comparisons, the `Period` class also offers a bunch of operations:

+### `overlap(Period ...$others): ?static`

-- `overlap(Period ...$others): ?static`: overlap two or more periods on each other.
+Overlap two or more periods on each other.
 The resulting period will be the union of all other periods combined.

 ![](./docs/img/period-overlap.png)

+### `overlapAny(Period ...$periods): PeriodCollection`

-- `overlapAny(Period ...$periods): PeriodCollection`: overlap two or more periods on each other.
+Overlap two or more periods on each other.
 Whenever two or periods overlap, that overlapping period is added to a collection that's the final result.

 ![](./docs/img/period-overlap-any.png)